Landaluce/get-Tweets/README.md

 # get-Tweets

 # Summary
 get-Tweets generates a corpus of tweets from a search query, or from a user's time-line.
-It generates a new folder for each request, and saves each tweet's contewnt in a text file.
+It generates a new folder for each request, and saves each tweet's content in a text file.

 The script is set up to get the most recent tweets.